Why Meatloaf Is Soggy Or Mushy

-Meatloaf usually turns soggy because the mixture has more loose moisture than the meat and binder can hold, or because it bakes in a pan that traps juices around the loaf.
-The fix is not just adding more crumbs.
-Start by tightening the mixture, choosing a pan that lets excess fat and liquid move away, and giving the loaf enough uncovered heat to set before slicing.
+Meatloaf turns soggy or mushy when the mixture has more loose moisture than the meat and binder can hold, or when it bakes in a pan that traps juices around the loaf.
+The fix is to tighten the mixture, use enough binder, avoid watery add-ins, and bake in a shape that lets steam and fat move away.

 The Fast Diagnosis